Working in the US: Basics

 How to Prepare a Job Offer Letter for a TN Visa

-If you want to get a TN visa to work in the U.S., make sure you employer's offer letter helps to show your eligibility.
+If you want to get a TN visa or entry to work in the U.S., make sure your employer's offer letter helps to show your eligibility.

 -